artem-create16/to-do-list/README.md

 docker-compose up
 ```

-(Optional.
-To populate the database with random values)
+(To populate the database with random values)

 ```
 docker ps
-docker exec -it {container id "metathesis_db_1"} flask seed
+docker exec -it {container id "to-do-list_db_1"} flask seed
 ```
 ## Usage
 Open http://0.0.0.0:5000/ in your browser <br />